GraemeMalcolm/data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

         ) AS [orders]
     ```

-    The query uses the external data source to connect to the data lake, and the OPENROWSET function now only need to reference the relative path to the data files.
+    The query uses the external data source to connect to the data lake, and the OPENROWSET function now only need to reference the relative path to the .csv files.
 However, there is still the problem that the column names are undefined.
 To resolve this with a more permanent solution than adding a WITH clause to the OPENROWSET function, you'll create an external table.

 8. Replace the SQL code with the following statement to define an external data format for CSV files, and an external table that references the CSV files, and run it: